 FAST Act Reauthorization

 The current surface transportation authorization law (FAST Act, P.L.
-No. 114-94) runs through FY 2020 (or September 30, 2020).
+No. 114-94) runs through September 30, 2021).
 As Congress works on FAST Act reauthorization, NATaT has four priorities:

 - Enact a six-year surface transportation bill that directs more funds to local decision-making authorities.